scanabc/open/octo17/index.md

 ### Startup Test Drive

+Productizing a method to productize a product.
 <!-- next -->

-## What The Startups Have Been Doing
+## What They Have Been Up To

 <!-- next -->